arnoldjames98/arnoldjames98.github.io/videoImageGallery.md

 ---

-An image of the first iteration of the foldable Klaan linkage mechanism.
+An image of the first iteration of the foldable Klann linkage mechanism.
 ![alt_text](images/IMG_4301.jpeg)